Mesh Denoising and Inpainting using the Total Variation of the Normal and a Shape Newton Approach: Related Work on Mesh Denoising

-We now provide a brief overview over the utility of the total variation semi-norm for mesh denoising.
-Since the seminal paper \cite{RudinOsherFatemi:1992:1}, where the so-called ROF model was introduced for image denoising, TV-regularization terms have been heavily utilized in image processing; see \cite{ChanEsedogluParkYip:2006:1,ChambolleCasellesCremersNovagaPock:2010:1} for a good state-of-the-art on TV and its applications.
-It is well-known that TV-regularizers are especially good at preserving high frequency features in image denoising.
-Despite this advantage, the total variation based solutions may suffer from the so-called staircasing effect.
-Moreover, the non-differentiability of the TV-seminorm requires special algorithmic treatment; see for instance the survey \cite{CasellesChambolleNovaga:2015:1} and the references therein.

-To the best of our knowledge, \cite{TasdizenWhitakerBurchardOsher:2002:1} was the first paper to point out the possibility of applying the idea of total variation for mesh optimization as future research.
-In \cite{ElseyEsedoglu:2009:1} the authors proposed an analogue of the ROF model based on the Gaussian curvature.
-The work closest to ours is \cite{WuZhengCaiFu:2015:1} where the authors present a variational model for mesh denoising featuring the same TV-regularization term we propose, plus a fairing term.
-However, they then approximate the TV-seminorm for algorithmic purposes and propose a Euclidean ADMM (alternating direction method of multipliers) to solve the problem.
+As with many of the approaches discussed above, the use of the total variation (TV) seminorm for denoising originates from imaging, see~\cite{RudinOsherFatemi:1992:1,ChanEsedogluParkYip:2006:1,ChambolleCasellesCremersNovagaPock:2010:1}.
+It is well-known that the TV-seminorm can preserve high frequency features in images.
+Despite this advantage, solutions to total variation based image denoising problems generally suffer from the so-called staircasing effect.
+Moreover, the non-differentiability of the TV-seminorm requires customized algorithms; see for instance \cite{CasellesChambolleNovaga:2015:1} and the references therein.
+To the best of our knowledge, \cite{TasdizenWhitakerBurchardOsher:2002:1} was the first to mention the total variation functional for mesh optimization. \cite{ElseyEsedoglu:2009:1} then proposed an analogue of the ROF model based on the total variation of the Gaussian curvature.